Cascading Settings

 Recommendation for cascading settings writes going forward

 To provide a clearer logic chain and improve performance, you should be adding default values to newly-added cascading settings and doing a write on all child objects in the hierarchy when the setting value is updated.
 This requires kicking off a job so that the update happens asynchronously.
-An example of how to do this is in MR 145876.
+The system currently employs two dedicated Sidekiq workers for this purpose:

 Cascading settings that were added previously still have default nil values and read the ancestor hierarchy to find inherited settings values.
 But to minimize confusion we should update those to cascade on write.
 Issue 483143 describes this maintenance task.